quintel/etm-warmtemodule/README.md

 The `main.py` script should be imported into QGIS and run from there.
 The exact steps for this can be read `data_processing` ▸ `⁨scripts` ▸ `QGis` ▸ `README.md`.
 Before running the script, make sure the  `data_processing`⁩ ▸ ⁨`geo_layers⁩` ▸ `⁨reprojected` directory exists.
 In the `data_processing`⁩ ▸ ⁨`projects` directory the raw data for the different projects is stored.
 Before running the script, make sure the correct `BAG` and `geo_layers` directories are copied into the `data_processing` root directory.

-Note: the shapefiles with the heat_sources should contain a column named `available_heat` with the available heat in Giga Joule.
-For OB2021 we have calculated the available heat based on the installed capacity and 8760 full load hours.

 Below, you can find an overview of the required input data:

 | Input file | Path | Comment |